You are here: PályázóknakHírek, eseményekRendezvényekA Hivatal rendezvényeiWeek of Innovative Regions in Europe 2024Program

 • Alexandr Hobza, Chief Economist, DG RTD, European Commission

-• Mathieu Dossineau, EFIS Centre
+• Mathieu Dossineau, Policy Analyst, EFIS Centre

 Panelists: